Flag of Scotland

 There is much evidence to prove this legend is untrue, with dates not matching up correctly and a similar story being told about Pictish King Unust, but who knows?
 There could be a shred of truth in the story somewhere.

 Commonly known as The Lion Rampant is the Royal Banner of Scotland and was commonly used by a long line of Scottish monarchs from 1222 onwards.
 This flag may only be used by royalty and in 1672 it was made an offence for it to be used by anyone else.
 It is normally flown at Royal residences, or by representatives of the monarchy.

 The Lion Rampant

-The design of the Lion Rampant is much different to the blue and white of the Saltire.
+The design of the Lion Rampant is much different to the blue and white Saltire.
 The flag has a bright yellow background with a red border with doubled lines containing symmetrical floral/fleury/counterfleury symbols and a lion standing on its hind legs emblazoned across the centre front.
 The lion has blue/azure claws and tongue.

 Today the flag is regarded as Scotland's second flag and can be seen at sporting events and even purchased in gift shops, it is highly unlikely a prosecution would be made for flying the flag.

 Union Flag / Union Jack